 Offer to buy someone their gym membership for the year.
 This isn’t going to be a cheap present but if you can afford it, this could be the motivation someone needs to kickstart a healthy lifestyle.
 Maybe even some personal training sessions could do the trick.

 12. A gift voucher

 Yes, some say they can be boring but others love the gift of guilt-free shopping.
 Choose their favourite fashion store or sports shop, or perhaps a gift voucher for a homewares store if they have just moved into a new house.
 The options are endless with a voucher.
 There's always something to suit everyone!

-You can use a use a website like http://overseasgifts.com which specialises in sending gifts to people overseas.
-It's great, you simply choose a gift and choose the country that you want to send the gift to.
+You can use a website like Overseas Gifts which specialises in sending gifts to people overseas.
+It's great; you simply choose a gift and choose the country that you want to send it to.
 They wrap the present for you and send it, without the invoice inside the parcel.
 Perfect!

 Ask an Expert